-Anti-Hemophilic Agents and Related Services: The Contractor shall provide services for the treatment of hemophilia, Von Willebrand's disease, and Gaucher's Disease.
+Anti-Hemophilic Agents and Related Services: The Contractor shall provide services for the treatment of hemophilia and von Willebrand's disease.
+Refer to Section D, Paragraph 53, Reinsurance.

 Audiology Services: The Contractor shall provide medically necessary audiology services to evaluate hearing loss for all members, on both an inpatient and outpatient basis.
-Hearing aids are covered only for members age 18 to 20 receiving Early and Periodic Screening, Diagnostic and Treatment (EPSDT) services.
+Hearing aids are covered only for members under the age of 21 receiving EPSDT services.